-At all latitudes the small value of $[\overline{V\varsigma}]$ can be seen as resulting from the structure of the joint pdf, with small magnitudes in $\varsigma$ generally being associated with large magnitudes in V. Consistent with the discussion of the other joint pdfs, the small positive V behaviour is predominant in the WH (column 2), whereas the large magnitude V and small $\varsigma$ behaviour is more evident in the EH (column 3).
+At all latitudes the small value of $[V\zeta]$ can be seen as resulting from the structure of the joint pdf, with small magnitudes in $\zeta$ generally being associated with large magnitudes in V. Consistent with the discussion of the other joint pdfs, the small positive V behavior is predominant in the WH (column 2), whereas the large magnitude V and small $\zeta$ behavior is more evident in the EH (column 3).

 Tests have been performed to assess the dependence of the joint pdfs on interannual variability and on the climatological seasonal cycle.
-Figs. 5 to 8 have been recomputed for variables in which the seasonal mean for each year has been replaced by the climatological value.
+Figures 5-8 have been recomputed for variables in which the seasonal mean for each year has been replaced by the climatological value.
 The resulting changes (not shown) are very small.
 In a further test, the climatological seasonal cycle (represented by the first 12 harmonics) has also been removed from each variable.
-The results for the joint pdfs for the latitude circle are shown in the Supplementary Material (Fig. S1).
-The variation in OLR is smaller but, as summarised in the black dots and curves, the behaviour as a function of the ordinate is very similar.
+The results for the joint pdfs for the latitude circle are shown in the supplementary material (see Fig. S1).
+The variation in OLR is smaller but, as summarized in the black dots and curves, the behavior as a function of the ordinate is very similar.
 In addition, the robustness of the curves joining the black dots in Figs. 5-8 (and Fig. S1) is indicated by their smoothness despite the individual points being computed independently.